atluriml/WaWe/README.md

     * will incorporate Glide to add images
 * Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
     * a spinnable wheel for the roulette

+### 5. Planned Problems
+* Implementing a filtering algorithm to allow users to apply price range, cuisine, dietary restriction, and location filters before the app selects a restaurant for the users to try
+* Combining the YELP API and Google Maps SDK with the ParseUser Database

 ## Wireframes